The Right to Safe Mobility

 The countries with the lowest levels of road violence have adopted a radically different paradigm of traffic safety, in which the state assumes full responsibility and the focus is on implementing failsafe roads and vehicles.
 The Swedes (below) and Germans call this approach Vision Zero, and the Dutch call it Sustainable Safety.
 In each case it is an evidence-based approach focusing on infrastructure improvements, along with the regulation of vehicles and the setting of appropriate speed limits.

-While there is a strong ‘engineering’ component in the safe systems approach, it is better to talk about street and vehicle design.
-That language reminds us that the aim is to build environments and mobility systems for human beings.
+While there is a strong ‘engineering’ component in the safe systems approach, it’s better to talk about street design and vehicle design.
+That language reminds us that the aim is to build environments and mobility systems for human beings—with all the differences and limitations that this entails.

 The ‘safe systems’ approach has existed for generations, at least in theory.
-Failsafe road safety is implicit in these statements from a remarkable 1946 op-ed by George Orwell.
+Failsafe road safety is implicit in these statements from a remarkably clear-headed and prescient 1946 op-ed by George Orwell.

 Orwell’s statements appear in a critique of defensive walking and driving campaigns, which he viewed as inherently ineffectual.
-In the ensuing generations his observation has been borne out by study after study.
+In the ensuing generations his observations have been borne out by study after study.
 As urban planner Jordan Fraade notes,

 Everything we know from countries that have successfully reduced road deaths indicates that the most effective approach is to systematically redesign streets to prioritize safety over speed.
 The growing moral panic over being wired while walking takes none of this into account.